 These leashes do NOT reel your dog in unless your dog WANTS to come back.
 Think realistically – your dog has to pull against the mechanism to get further away from you.
 This means the mechanism will not bring your dog back unless he wants to come back.

-So you have decided dog is a good candidate for an extending/retracting lead, consider the settings under which you will use one.
+So you still want to use an extending/retracting lead, consider the settings under which you will use one.

 Never use them in places where a dog being away from you could be risky.
 This includes: